AhmedYahyaE/design-patterns-implementations/README.md

 # Design Patterns Implementations

-This repository contains basic explanations and implementations for the most commonly used Design Patterns in the Software Development world.
+This repository contains basic explanations and implementations for the most commonly used Design Patterns in the software development world.